kissu/talk-devfest-stockholm-22/slides.md

 background: https://user-images.githubusercontent.com/5133074/171331451-8e66c500-b7d1-48ad-a222-08a5ba71a3d5.svg
 ---

-## What about more complex objects? 🤔
+# What about more complex objects? 🤔

-<iframe class="mx-auto mt-12" width="560" height="315" src="https://www.youtube-nocookie.com/embed/v0oIFf-NDww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!--
-[show the map] quite a lot of things happening here, right?

-it was some promotion for a VueJS conference that I like!

-achieving this kind of video with just ThreeJS would take quite some time huh?

-[introduction to Blender]
+[quick introduction to Blender]
 -->

 ---